dobrynya/crossbank/readme.txt

 Prerequisites:
 1. JDK 1.8
 2. Internet connection to download dependencies
+3. [optional] Docker should be installed if you would like to try running modules in separate containers

 Build instructions:
 1. Project's build system is Gradle.
 To build the sources please run "gradlew build".